tdousset/mycli-exercise-1/README.md

 Fork my `mycli-exercise-1` repo into your own account.

-## Exercise 1 Requirements ##
+## Requirements ##
 Once this exercise is complete your CLI tool will:
-* Take input from a file which you will supply via an argument on the CLI `--file` https://docs.python.org/3/library/argparse.html#type - `type` set to `argparse.FileType()`
+* Have a configurable log file/path within the config file `mycli.conf`.
+A sample config `mycli.conf.example` is supplied.
+Copy the example file to `mycli.conf`. *We never put config files with secrets into git repos.* https://docs.python.org/3/library/configparser.html#quick-start
 * Have a debug flag set via an argument on the CLI `--debug` This will alter the behaviour of the logging.
 When debug is enabled the script will log to both stdout and to the log file including `DEBUG` level messages. https://docs.python.org/3/library/argparse.html#action - `action` set to `store_true`
     * `DEBUG` level log each line read and how many characters it is.
     * `INFO` level log relevant events like starting reading and done reading.
-* Have a configurable log file/path within the config file `mycli.conf`.
-A sample config `mycli.conf.example` is supplied.
-Copy the example file to `mycli.conf`. *We never put config files with secrets into git repos.* https://docs.python.org/3/library/configparser.html#quick-start
+* Take input from a file which you will supply via an argument on the CLI `--file` https://docs.python.org/3/library/argparse.html#type - `type` set to `argparse.FileType()`
 * Print each line of the file as it is processed in alphabetical order.
 * The input file is included in the repo: myfile.txt.